scipy-conference/scipy_proceedings/papers/stuart_mumford/sunpy_mumford.rst

 Modern solar physics uses a large amount of high resolution ground- and space-based telescopes to observe the Sun at different wavelengths and spatial scales.
-This data results in solar physicists having to download and process gigabytes of data; for example NASA's SDO satellite downloads over 1TB of data per day.
+This data results in solar physicists having to download and process gigabytes of data; for example NASA's lastest solar spacecraft, the Solar Dynamic Observatory (SDO), downloads over 1TB of data per day.
 This influx of data comes in many forms; the most common solar data type is that of images.
 However, there are many other types of regularly collected data types, such as 1D lightcurves or spectra of the whole Sun or parts of it.
 It is clear therefore that solar physicists require access to the tools to process and analyse large quantities of data at different times, wavelengths and spatial scales.

-Currently most solar physics is currently performed with a library of IDL routines called solarsoft, while this library of software is freely avalible the IDL program itself is not.
+Currently most solar physics is currently performed with a library of IDL routines called solarsoft [SSW]_, while this library of software is freely avalible the IDL program itself is not.
 One of SunPy's key aims is to provide a free and open source alternative to the solarsoft library.

 The scope of a solar physics library can be divided up into two main parts, data analysis and data processing.
-Data analysis is the scientific analysis of calibrated aligned data where as data processing is the process of calibrating and aliging the data.
+Data analysis is the scientific analysis of calibrated aligned data whereas data processing is the process of calibrating and aligning the data.
 SunPy's current scope is data analysis with minimal data processing.

 .. * Solar Data
 .. * SunPy Data types